ahmetsenturk/masters-thesis/content/system_design.typ

 Per the quality attributes and constraints specified in @quality-attributes and @constraints, we define the design goals that will direct the development of the proposed system.
 The design goals listed are then prioritized, considering the conflicting goals and trade-offs.
 To conduct a systematic evaluation, we utilize the design criteria classification established by Bruegge and Dutoit @bruegge2009, organizing our design objectives into five categories: Performance, Dependability, Cost, Maintenance, and End-user criteria.
 \
 \
 #text(weight: "bold")[Performance.]
 The key performance criteria for our proposed system are latency (QA 7) and scalability (QA 8).
 Firstly, the system should be able to generate feedback in a reasonable time frame for students to take immediate action, ideally not more than 20 seconds per submission under normal load.
 Secondly, the system should handle many students and submissions without significant performance degradation.
-Since some courses have many students, the system should be able to handle this load.
 \
 \
 #text(weight: "bold")[Dependability.]
 The key dependability criteria are the fault tolerance (QA 5) and the system's feedback quality (QA 6).
 In case of a failure, the system should degrade gracefully, allowing tutors and assistants to provide manual feedback to the students, if necessary.
 The feedback quality should also be high enough to guide the students to improve their work.